milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Learn more in Privacy Center about managing your privacy What information do we collect?
 Highlights
 The information we collect and process about you depends on how you use our Products.
-For example, we collect different information if you sell furniture on Marketplace than if you ask AI at Meta to write a joke for you.
+For example, we collect different information if you sell furniture on Marketplace than if you ask Meta AI to write a joke for you.
 When you use our Products, we collect some information about you even if you don't have an account.
 Here's the information we collect:
 Your activity and information you provide
 Friends, followers and other connections